-Kimmo Ohtonen is a Finnish journalist, writer, nature photographer and tv-personality.
-His career started in the UK in 2005 working for BBC and ITV on programmes centered around social topics and current affairs such as Tonight with Trevor McDonald.
-Ultimately Kimmo found himself missing the beautiful nature, and the peace and quiet of Finland.
-In the autumn of 2009 following a job offer from Yle, The Finnish Broadcasting Company, Kimmo decided to return back home.
+Kimmo Ohtonen is a Finnish journalist, writer, tv-personality and nature photographer.
+His TV career started in the UK in 2005 working for BBC and ITV on programmes centered around social topics and current affairs (eg. To Catch A Paedophile, Tonight with Trevor McDonald, Inside Killer Sharks with James May, Blackpool Paramedics Season 1 and 2).

-Kimmo´s debut book Karhu Voimaeläin was published in February 2016, and for the first time ever Kimmo publicly opened up about his childhood and teenage years shadowed by domestic violence.
+Kimmo´s lifelong dream came through in February when his debut book Karhu Voimaeläin (Docendo) was published.
+It was between those covers that Kimmo for the first time ever publicly opened up about his childhood and teenage years shadowed by extreme domestic violence.
 In the book Kimmo reflects his own life as well as human-nature relationship through exploring the life of brown bears.
 His beautifully honest prose runs along the pages hand in hand with his heartfelt nature photography.
-The book received nominations for both Tieto-Finlandia (Man Booker prize for non-fiction) and Nature Book of the Year, as well as proceeding to win the Reader´s Choice -Finlandia prize chosen by the Finnish public.
+The book received nominations for both Tieto-Finlandia (Man Booker prize for non-fiction) and Nature Book of the Year.
+Kimmo was also a nominee for Bonnier Grand Journalist Prize.

 Both Kimmo's professional and personal life is centered around nature.
 His spare time is exceedingly spent with his wife Laura and their dogs Alma and Romy in the nature near their current hometown of Helsinki or deep in the wilderness of Finland.